danielle-richardson/HiddenGemsMentorship/README.md

 Welcome to the HiddenGemsMentorship App

 A simple Single Page Application web application created using HTML, CSS, and JavaScript frontend that communicates with a backend API built with Ruby on Rails.
+This app allows users to sign up to be a mentor in a work environment.

 This project was created as part of the [Flatiron School's Online Web Developer program](https://flatiron-school.com).